Magic Leap formally launches Magic Leap 1 and reveals enterprise partners

 3D Visualization enables quick iteration and spatial insight-driven decision-making.
 It can create visual models of anything from a jet engine to complex data sets that are today confined to spreadsheets, servers, and screens and lets teams visualize them in the physical environment at scale.
 Whether it’s a spreadsheet or a medical MRI, the ability to visualize information as 3D content within your physical space opens up brand new opportunities to glean insights from data and create actionable plans.

 “We are painfully aware data and models in 3D today are confined very much to 2D screens, whether they be PCs, tablets, TVs, [or] mobile phones, and they deserve to be unlocked from those constraints,” Khan said.
 “And so we’re announcing a solution focused on 3D visualization to visualize anything from data sets that can be visualized.”
-These include things like a factory, store, a turbine engine, or a car under design.
+These include things like a factory, store, turbine engine, or car under design.

 Hyperloop Transportation Technologies is using Magic Leap 1 to visualize its technology and passenger systems, allowing users to explore HyperloopTT’s first full-scale system located in Toulouse, France from anywhere in the world.